flabbyninja/wekan-develop/README.md

 # Overview

-Dockerfile definitions to build a [Wekan](https://wekan.github.io/) development environment for updates to the codebase.
+Dockerfile definitions to build a [Wekan](https://wekan.github.io/) local development environment.

-This isn't intended as a replacement to the methods on the main site, just a helper to pull things into a structure that works for me across my dev machines.
+This isn't intended as a replacement to the instructions on the main Wekan site, it's just there to help me to pull things into a structure that works with the way I've set up my dev machines.

 # Structure

 * **base** sets up Ubuntu with build and node 9.x dependencies
-* **wekandev** builds on top of base to add meteor, node-gyp and checkout and build of latest dev version of wekan
+* **wekandev** builds on top of base to add meteor, node-gyp and checkout and build of latest devel branch version of wekan

-wekandev contains built code under root/repos, following base pattern from wekan rebuild scripts for virtualbox.
+wekandev contains code built under `root/repos`, following base pattern from wekan the rebuild scripts for virtualbox.

 ## Starting Containers

-This is set up to use a separate MongoDB instance rather than built in meteor instance.
+This is set up to use a separate MongoDB instance rather than the built-in meteor Mongo instance.

 *Caution:* This is for development only.
-Data volume is inside container.
+The data volume is inside the container.
+Follow the prod setup guide from [Wekan](https://wekan.github.io/) wiki to use for prod.

 ### MongoDB

-docker run --name wekan-mongo -d mongo
+`docker run --name wekan-mongo -d mongo`

 ### Base app

-docker run --privileged=true --link wekan-mongo:mongo -p 3000:3000 -it -v wekan-source:/wekan-source flabbyninja/wekandev:latest bash
+`docker run --privileged=true --link wekan-mongo:mongo -p 3000:3000 -it -v wekan-source:/wekan-source flabbyninja/wekandev:latest bash`

-*TODO:* This is first version.
-Docker compose config will be provided to start this seamlessly
+*TODO:* Docker compose config to start this seamlessly

 ## Local Development

-Start commands above use volume on *wekan-source* to hold data.
-Moving *root/repo* content here allows IDE usage on local machine, with meteor rebuild in container on change.
+The 'start commands' above use a volume on `wekan-source` to hold data.
+Moving the `root/repos` content here allows editing on an IDE on the local machine, with meteor rebuilding within the container when it detects changes.

 ## Starting App

-From within app directory, run *meteor*
+From within the app directory, run `meteor`

-*NOTE:* If using root in container, use *--allow-superuser* flag
+*NOTE:* If using root in container (not recommended), use `--allow-superuser` flag